alam-apps/Jira-Clone/README.md

-# Jira-Clone
+# Trello-Clone

-Personal Project to clone Jira and improve development skills
+Personal Project to clone Trello and improve development skills.